The Value Proposition Challenge

 Not too long ago, after Sean and I went on to different companies, he called me up to vent, which was uncharacteristic for him.

 “Rob, I got double-booked after a major client changed a meeting between the executive team and me.
 I was supposed to speak at an industry event.”

 “Sean,” I said, “you deal with this all the time.
 Just have one of your marketing people speak.”

 “No, because they can’t give the pitch.
 Even worse, they don’t know the product and can’t interact with customers.”

 “I wish I were, Rob.”

 Sean’s dilemma is not at all unusual.
 Too often, marketers, as well as other people in an organization, can’t deliver their firm’s value proposition.
-Many can read it, understand it, and possibly write it, but they often stumble when delivering it live, in real-time.
-We can assume that both marketers and their marketing organizations invest continually in telling their story in the most clear and compelling way, but we’d be wrong.
-Instead, they’ve invested heavily in social media, while tragically abdicating the community dialogue to inexperienced people who can neither deliver nor comprehend the value proposition.
+Many can read it, understand it, and possibly write it, but they often stumble when delivering it live in real time.
+We can assume that both marketers and their marketing organizations invest continually in telling their story in the clearest and most compelling way, but we’d be wrong.
+Instead, they’ve invested heavily in social media while tragically abdicating the community dialogue to inexperienced people who can neither deliver nor comprehend the value proposition.
 It’s time to address these problems.

 Fix #1 – Have marketers spend time on the phone with insides sales or actively participating in sales calls.

 I’m sorry, but sitting in the corner, smiling, and saying nothing during a meeting with prospects and customers doesn’t cut it.
 Marketers need to know how their product or service can solve a customer’s business problem or enable them to penetrate new markets.
 They need to be business problem solvers and expert consultants.
 Beyond their job description?
 Absolutely not.
 They should be able to handle any challenge that comes their way.
 That’s where the rubber hits the road and the real marketing begins:

 “I don’t understand what you just said.”